Saultes45/ESP32-Seismometer-Datalogger/README.md

 // important

-1. Productions: should we spend time ordereing and preparing the w/ the "SMT assembly" or solder by oursleft (probably have already most of the components)
+1. Productions: should we spend time ordereing and preparing the w/ the "SMT assembly" or solder by oursleft (probably have already most of the components) SMT assembly.

 1. Should we keep track of the bumps during LOG and do a LOG-LOG transition?
 If yes, do we wait for GPS fix if not prev?
+--> LOG LOG and switch of the GPS, use internal timer

-1. How much time should we wait for GPS fix?
+1. How much time should we wait for GPS fix? (gps start) --> don't know

-1. Problem with both RTC + GPS on I2C lines

-1. Can we use only RMC for GPS time  (YES)

-1. Do we need the PPS for MS log (NO)

-1. Can we turn the datalogger featherwing off? via the 3V pin or Vin or BAT or USB (YES)

 // less important

-1. Power off the RS1D (warm up): let's see if we can spot the WU profile

-1. Do we need the RTC (YES, as a backup)

 1. What do we do with the battery voltage?
+--> put at the end of the log file